 CFSC also presented a brief to the House of Commons Standing Committee on Citizenship and Immigration in 2006.
 Two parliamentary motions supporting US war resisters being able to stay in Canada were approved by Parliament in 2008 and 2009, but the government refused to implement them.

 In some countries the form to apply for recognition as a conscientious objector is easy to find and anyone who submits it is automatically recognized with no further questions asked.
 In some countries COs do not have to do any alternative service.
 Yet in many places COs are harshly punished and CO status is extremely difficult to obtain.
 COs may not be legally recognized, be given long period of alternative service, or be imprisoned (sometimes many times for the same refusal to serve in the military).
 See this 2018 article we wrote to find out more about the challenges faced by people whose conscience will not allow them to serve in the military and possibly have to kill another human being.

 If you’re interested in the legal status of conscientious objection and how it is implemented around the world, these resources are helpful, in particular the overview created by the Quaker United Nations Office (QUNO)-Geneva.

-QUNO-Geneva resource: International Standards on Conscientious Objection to Military Service (2011)
+QUNO-Geneva resource: International Standards on Conscientious Objection to Military Service (revised 2021)

 United Nations Human Rights Council report: Conscientious objection to military service (2017)